How do you flex your manufacturing to respond to COVID-19 and reshoring needs?

 MetLase has already completed a number of high-profile projects using its rapid tooling development.

 This includes creating an aerospace pipe fixture in less than 24 hours, using parametric CAD modelling to modify a composite wing fixture for F1 in just 12 hours and responding quickly to a premium British automotive manufacturer’s styling department change that saw it accommodate quad pipes instead of twin, on a rear exhaust assembly automated laser welding fixture.

 The company, which played a key role in the VentilatorChallengeUKConsortium, has also just delivered its largest ever tool, measuring 4 metres in diameter and 2 metres tall.

 Despite the scale of the project, manufacturing sign-off and delivery was completed in just one month.
 Previously, the client would have expected it to take half a year.

 Through a series of Manufacturing Masterclass Webinars, MetLase is demonstrating that there has been a huge shift in how tooling and manufacturing is undertaken – and showing that it is possible to re-shore manufacturing using new approaches.
-Sign up for the rest of the series, HERE.

 The company currently employs 30 people at its facility on the AMP Technology Centre in Sheffield and works across automotive, aerospace and, increasingly, in scientific equipment and pharmaceuticals, with over £1m of new contracts secured in the UK, Australia, the EU and the US.